SimianQuant/sbt-jni/README.md

 - only POSIX platforms are supported (actually, any platform that has the `uname` command available)

 The goal of sbt-jni is to be the least intrusive possible.
 No transitive dependencies are added to projects using any plugin (some dependencies are added to the `provided` configuration, however these do not affect any downstream projects).

-## Building
-Both the macro library (`sbt-jni-macros`) and the sbt plugins (`sbt-jni`) are published.
-Cross-building happens on a per-project basis:

-- sbt-jni-macros is built against Scala 2.10, 2.11 and 2.12
-- sbt-jni is built against Scala 2.12 (the Scala version that sbt 1.x uses)

-The differing Scala versions make it necessary to always cross-compile and cross-publish this project, i.e. append a "+" before every task.

-Run `sbt +publishLocal` to build and use this plugin locally.

 ## Copying
 This project is released under the terms of the 3-clause BSD license.
 See LICENSE for details.